liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

             boolean sync)
         throws PortalException, SystemException

-Here is an example invocation of this method extracted from the blogs portlet that comes bundled with Liferay:
+Here's an example of this method's invocation extracted from the built in blogs portlet:

     assetEntryLocalService.updateEntry(
             userId, entry.getGroupId(), BlogsEntry.class.getName(),